How to Put on a Condom: Techniques for Doing it Right

 STDs aren’t just found on the inside of your partner; sometimes they reside on the surface.
 You might notice something suspicious, but not necessarily.
 If an “issue” is minuscule or you are completely in the throes of passion, you could miss, or dismiss, that tiny bump, rash or sore.

 The easiest advice to follow is to always put on a condom before the fun starts.

 Condoms are not reusable so make sure to have, and use, a new one for every occasion.
 There are just too many variables when it comes to washing or cleaning that could damage the material.
 So…

 We can’t reiterate this enough: reusing is wrong on several levels.
 Don’t even think about it.

 Check the expiration date

 Though condom shelf life is relatively long, checking the expiration date is a good idea.
-If you store your condoms at an average room temperature, they should be fine to use throughout their whole lifetime.
+If you store the condoms at an average room temperature, they should be fine to use throughout their whole lifetime.
 Once they expire, buy some new ones and trash the old.

 Where you store your protection matters.
 If you think a heat wave or its opposite blasted your stash, it’s best not to take any chances.
 Get some new ones because prolonged extreme temperature fluctuations can affect the material and therefore your level of protection.

 Every condom wrapper has an area meant for an opening.
 Though this varies per manufacturer, it's usually visibly marked by a dotted line or something similar along the edge.
 If this is not the case, look for the two opposite jagged sides as those connect the wrapper when still in a strip.

 When you are opening one in the heat of the moment make sure you are not opening it on the “wrong” side since those are nearly impossible to tear.